DFE-Digital/dfe-glossary/app/index.md

 The training you have to do to become a teacher.
 It’s usually fine to say ’teacher training’ rather than ’initial teacher training’.
 The ’ITT’ abbreviation should be avoided - instead say teacher training, or just training.

+### International qualified teacher status (iQTS)

+A UK teaching qualification where applicants study and train outside of the UK, and leads to the automatic award of qualified teacher status (QTS).
+See [Introducing international qualified teacher status (iQTS)](https://www.gov.uk/government/publications/international-qualified-teacher-status-iqts/introducing-the-international-qualified-teacher-status-iqts-pilot).

 ## L

 ### Lead school